 Since 2014, NSW public schools have been funded through the needs-based Resource Allocation Model (RAM) that ensures a fair, efficient and transparent allocation of the state public education budget.
 Through the RAM more resources are provided to schools, with more resources allocated to schools with the greatest need.
 Principals are able to target resources to the needs of every student.

-From 2018 all principals have the capacity to vary the staffing combination in their school to meet their students’ needs.
+Since 2018 all principals had the capacity to vary the staffing combination in their school to meet their students’ needs.

 Schools have more opportunities to meet their local needs by working together and combining resources within communities of schools and across the large network of schools.

 Schools have authority to make local decisions about maintenance and purchasing, including the use of local tradespeople and businesses where they offer better value.

 In 2015 a new approach to school planning that engages the local school community was implemented.
 In Term 4 2017, schools finalised their 2015-2017 planning cycle and through rigorous evaluation developed the 2018-2020 school plan.
 The school planning and reporting approach gives NSW public schools greater authority to meet the needs of their communities, to improve the quality of teaching in schools and outcomes for all students with one plan, one budget and one report.

 These changes are enabling principals in consultation with their local school communities to decide the best way of using resources to meet the needs of their students.